step-security-bot/app-simulator/docs/quick-start/kubernetes.md

 docker run --rm -t -i -v ${PWD}/deployments:/app/deployments -v ${PWD}:/mnt ghcr.io/cisco-open/app-simulator-generators-k8s:latest --config /mnt/config.yaml
 ```

+## Run application simulation

-This will create a set of YAML files in the `deployments` folder of your current
+The last step has created a set of YAML files in the `deployments` folder of
-working directory.
+your current working directory.

 To deploy the simulation into your cluster run